Monthly Archives: April 2012

 Shrevie: “Hey, Hey, Hey” 1958.
 Specialty Records. [beat] See?
 You don’t ask me things like that, do you?
 No!
 You never ask me what’s on the flip side.

 Beth: No!
 Because I don’t give a shit.
-Shrevie, who cares about what’s on the flip side of record?
+Shrevie, who cares about what’s on the flip side of a record?

 Shrevie: I do!
 Every one of my records means something!
 The label, the producer, the year it was made.
 Who was copying whose style, who’s expanding on that.
 Don’t you understand?
 When I listen to my records they take me back to certain points in my life, okay?
 Just don’t touch my records, ever!
 The first time that I met you?
 Modell’s sister’s high school graduation party, right?
 1955.
 And “Ain’t That A Shame” was playing when I walked into the door!